 Now, the Keepa graph does have an option to see the total number of other sellers for an item, but this number can be deceiving, and I’ll tell you why in point #2 below.

 - Look at the number of FBA sellers priced competitively.

 While a Keepa graph can tell you the total number of Amazon sellers selling each particular item, that number can be somewhat deceiving.
 Generally speaking, I’m not competing with Merchant Fulfilled sellers when I’m selling on Amazon, so I don’t count MF sellers as my competition.
 I only consider other FBA sellers as my competition.
 FBA sellers tend to get the buy box over Merchant Fulfilled sellers (with some exceptions), and Amazon Prime members are going to choose an FBA seller over the Merchant Fulfilled ones because of 2-day free shipping.

 Beyond just looking at the number of FBA sellers on a listing, I also want to look at the number of those sellers who are priced competitively.
 How many sellers are priced around the buy box price?
 How many are likely to be in rotation for the buy box at any given time?
-If the buy box for an item is priced around $39 and there are 15 sellers who are priced around $49, I don’t consider those 15 sellers to truly be my competition.
+If the buy box for an item is priced around $39 and there are 15 sellers who are priced around $54, I don’t consider those 15 sellers to truly be my competition.
 They’re not really competing for that $39 buy box – they’re holding out for a higher price, and they’re not my competition.
 I only count my competition as the FBA sellers who are priced competitively (near the buy box price)

 - Look at the number of items in stock.